SecondSonConsulting/Baseline/README.md

 Within the Baseline folder are the following:
 - `Packages/`
 - `Scripts/`
-- `Support/`
 - `Baseline.sh`

 The installation package also installs and loads a LaunchDaemon: `/Library/LaunchDaemons/com.secondsonconsulting.baseline.plist`

-Baseline logs can be found at `/var/log/Baseline/Baseline.log` and `/var/log/Baseline/DaemonOutput.log`
+Baseline logs can be found at `/var/log/Baseline/Baseline.log` The full script output can be found at `/var/log/Baseline/DaemonOutput.log`

 ## Self-Destructing
 Upon completion, Baseline deletes the following files and folders